 This course is designed to provide the student with an introductory foundation for understanding the physiology associated with exercise.
 Emphasis will be placed on how the various tissues and systems of the body adjust to acute work stress and ultimately adapt to chronic exercise training.
 Course materials will include metabolic, musculoskeletal, cardiovascular and respiratory adaptations to exercise and exercise training.
-Recommended preparation: WR 065 and MTH 020 or higher.
+Recommended preparation: MTH 020 or higher and WR 065 or higher.